The-Balance-FFXIV/balance-static/content/jobs/casters/pictomancer/openers.md

 ---
 # Openers

 The following are openers you can follow at the beginning of the fight to set up the rest of your rotation and burst windows.
+For more details about the opener, as well as the skills used within, please read the Basic Guide, by Eydis.
+(Link to guide and relevant section forthcoming)

 ## 9 Spell Single Muse Opener